genepi/michigan-imputationserver/docs/tutorials/local-PGS-server.md

 # Setting up a local PGS server

 ## Introduction
 The Polygenic Score Calulation server allows the computation of polygenic risks based on imputed genotype and summary statistic, either provided locally or available through the [PGS-catalog](https://www.pgscatalog.org).
-For further details on the pipeline see [pgs-calc pipeline](../pgs/getting-started.md)
+For further details on the underlying pipeline, click [here](../pgs/getting-started.md).

 **One of our primary goals is to enable others to set up their own PGS calculation server using our architecture.** Such servers can then be utilized internally (e.g., within an institution to keep array or sequence data locally) or made accessible to external users, by providing sensitive reference panels to the community.

 In this tutorial we show how to setup the latest PGS service locally by using already available reference panels.

+!!! info

+    We are currently providing the HapMap2 panel and the 1000G Phase 3 Panel for download.
+The HRC panel is not publicly available.

 ## Prerequistes
 The following software is required to set up your own server.
 We specifically tested it on different Linux versions and on macOS.